sandeepsnairms/banking-multi-agent-workshop/02_completed/python/README.md

 # Multi Agent Workshop using LangGraph in Python

-To run the multi-agent application using Azure Cosmos DB and LangGraph in C#, follow these steps:
+This module contains the completed files for the exercises.
+To run the multi-agent application using Azure Cosmos DB and LangGraph in Python, follow these steps:

 1. Deploy the required Azure resources.
 2. Run the application locally and view the demo.

+If you prefer to begin with the minimal scaffolding code and follow the step-by-step instructions to complete each exercise go to [exercises](../../01_exercises/README.md).

 ## Deployment and Setup